Commercial Councils: The rise of entrepreneurialism in local government

 Rob Whiteman, Chief Executive of CIPFA, the Chartered Institute of Public Finance and Accountancy

-‘Commercial Councils’, sponsored by Capita’s property and infrastructure business, will be formally launched on Wednesday 25th March at 1:30pm in the Ideas Space, Clutha House, 10 Storey’s Gate, Westminster, SW1P 3AY.
+‘Commercial Councils’, sponsored by Capita’s property and infrastructure business, was formally launched on Wednesday 25th March at 1:30pm in the Ideas Space, Clutha House, 10 Storey’s Gate, Westminster, SW1P 3AY.
 Speaking at the launch will be Professor Tony Travers.

 For any more information on this publication, sponsorship or media enquiries, please email email@example.com